How to Switch Car Insurance Companies: Step-by-Step Guide

 Notify Your Lienholder or Lender

 If your vehicle is financed or leased, your lender must be listed on your policy as a loss payee.
 When you switch, instruct your new insurer to notify the lienholder directly with an insurance binder or certificate.
-Failing to do this can result in the lender force-placing their own coverage on your vehicle — which is much more expensive.
+Failing to do this can result in the lender force-placing their own coverage on your vehicle — which is significantly more expensive.

 Update Your DMV and Registration Records

 In most states, your insurer notifies the DMV electronically when you switch.
 However, confirm with your state's DMV whether any action is required on your end.
 Always carry updated proof of insurance (new ID cards) in your vehicle immediately after the switch.
+If you're also relocating, review our guide to car insurance when moving to another state for additional requirements.

 Handling Open Claims During a Switch